xmisao/featuredimage/README.md

 ## What is FeaturedImage?

-FeaturedImage is the finder that extract featured image from a web page.
+FeaturedImage is a finder that extract featured image from a web page.

 FeaturedImage::Finder accesses and analyses a web page using Mechanize, download images which are referenced by IMG tag in HTML, and specify a featured image based on size of image using RMagick.